Benchmarks

 Source

 Templated question–context pairs constructed to probe bias across demographic attributes such as race and ethnicity, gender, religion, age, nationality, socioeconomic status, and disability.
-Items are presented in paired ambiguous and disambiguated forms with multiple-choice options, including a “none of the above” choice.
+Items are presented in paired ambiguous and disambiguated forms with multiple-choice options, including a “unknown” choice.

 Input Format